Kavirondo: Culture and society

 Though a peaceful people, the Kavirondo fight well.
 Their weapons are spears with rather long flat blades without blood-courses and broad-bladed swords.
 Some use slings, and most carry shields.
 Bows and arrows are also used; firearms are however displacing other weapons.
 Kavirondo warfare was mainly defensive and intertribal, this last a form of vendetta.
 When a man had killed his enemy in battle he shaved his head on his return and was rubbed with medicine (generally goats dung), to defend him from the spirit of the dead man.
 The Awa-Wanga abandoned this custom when they obtained firearms.
 The young warriors were made to stab the bodies of their slain enemies.

 In the colonial era the Kavirondo are on the increase due to their fecundity and morality.
 Those who live in the low-lying lands suffer from a mild malaria, while abroad they are subject to dysentery and pneumonia.
 Epidemics of small-pox have occurred.
 Native medicine is of the simplest.
 They dress wounds with butter and leaves, and for inflammation of the lungs or pleurisy, pierce a hole in the chest.
 There are no medicine-men: the women are the doctors.
 Certain of the incisor teeth are pulled out.
 If a man retains these he will, it is thought, be killed in warfare.
 Among certain tribes the women also have incisor teeth extracted, otherwise misfortune would befall their husbands.
 For the same reason the wife scars the skin of her forehead or stomach.
 A Kavirondo husband, before starting on a perilous journey, cuts scars on his wife's body to ensure him good luck.

 Of dances, the Kavirondo have the birth dance, the death dance, that at initiation and one of a propitiatory kind in seasons of drought.
 Their music is plaintive and sometimes pretty, produced by a large lyre-shaped instrument.
 They also use various drums.

 The Luo women use small beads attached to pieces of brass for ear ornaments.
 Like the aggrey beads of West Africa these beads are not of local manufacture nor of recent introduction.
 They are ancient, generally blue in color, occasionally yellow or green, and are picked up in certain districts after heavy rain.
 The natives believe they come down with the rain.
 They are identical in shape and color to Ancient Egyptian beads and other beads obtained from trade with peoples from ancient cities in Balochistan, in modern Pakistan.

 Religion and beliefs

-They appear to practice a vague ancestor worship, but the northern tribes have two gods, Awafwa and Ishishemi, the spirits of good and evil.
-To the former, cattle and goats are sacrificed.

-The Kavirondo have great faith in divination from the entrails of a sheep.
-Nearly everybody and everything are ominous of good or evil to the Kavirondo.

-They have few myths or traditions; the antbear is the chief figure in their beast-legends.
+They practice a vague ancestor worship, but the northern tribes have two gods, Awafwa and Ishishemi, the spirits of good and evil.
+They scarifice cattle and goats to the former.
+The Kavirondo believe in divination from a sheep's entrails.
+Nearly everyone and everything is ominous of good or evil to the Kavirondo.
+They have few myths or traditions; the antbear is the chief figure in their legends.
 They believe in witchcraft and practise trial by ordeal.